-The company is now positioned to help Malaysia tap its abundant renewable energy sources and improve its portfolio of renewable energy and smart energy solutions, which will provide lasting benefits to Malaysians.
-The EY organization continues to play a crucial part in this ambition by enabling TNB Retail to become a successful, sustainable retail energy provider.
+EY continues to play a crucial part in this ambition by enabling TNB Retail to become a successful, sustainable retail energy provider.
+The company is now positioned to help Malaysia tap its abundant renewable energy sources and improve its portfolio of renewable energy and smart energy solution, which will provide lasting benefits to Malaysians.

 EY’s strong collaborative spirit and ability to unite trusted intelligence with human insight have been pivotal in delivering true customer focus across the whole organization and tapping into TNB’s most valuable resource of all – people.